FurrySparkle/surplex-io.github.io/wifi.md

 layout: home
 ---

-This Docs will guide you to setup Wi-Fi connection to your Surplex Shoes.
+This doc will guide you through setting up the Wi-Fi connection of your Surplex Shoes.

-Firstly, please check your currently connected Wi-Fi information on the computer that you intended to use Surplex's shoes with.
+Firstly, please check your currently connected Wi-Fi information on the computer that you intend to use Surplex's shoes with.
 You will need your Wi-Fi
 1. Wi-Fi SSID (e.g., TP-LINK3592)
 2. Password
-3. Currently connected [IPv4] Address on your router. (e.g., 192.168.0.110)
+3. Currently connected [IPv4] Address on your router. (e.g., 192.168.1.101)

 It's suggested to [manually] fix your IPv4 address network setting on your computer.
-Otherwise, you will need to manually edit the IPv4 address everytime you change your IPv4 address within your home router.
-That can happens if, for example, other people took your IPv4 address.
+Otherwise, you will need to manually edit the IPv4 address every time you change your IPv4 address within your home router.
+That can happen if, for example, other people take your IPv4 address.

 ---

-After you have abovementioned information.
-Please headover to Surplex's [firmware] site and download Surplex's firmware Code.
+After you have the abovementioned information.
+Please head over to Surplex's [firmware] site and download Surplex's firmware Code.

 Then, you would need to

-1. Edited files metadata in Surplex's firmware file.
+1. Edited `metadata` file in Surplex's firmware with the information above.
 2. Connected your Surplex Shoes to your computer
-3. Compile and Upload updated Surplex's firmware.
+3. Compile and Upload updated Surplex firmware.

 ----